Certification: Part One

 For help obtaining GED documents or proof of your high school diploma, you can request records through the TN Dept. of Labor & Workforce Development.

 If you have been in recovery for at least two years and have a high school diploma or GED, then you can begin the process!
+Please complete and submit either the online or printable form.

 Once accepted into the program, participants must attend and successfully complete CPRS training.